Beasta2768/Final-Year-Project/Logbook.md

  - Should be mindful of ethical approval - and the implication of the topic/ project idea I choose
 	 - might have to adjust project to fit with ethical approval, and reduce the load of work for
 - Project would most likely end up being a proto-type so focus on what the final project would be capable of doing
-	- However don't keep leave time for writ-up and not just focus on packing a lot of features into the project for the sake of it
+	- However don't keep leave time for write-up and not just focus on packing a lot of features into the project for the sake of it

 ## Week 3